pkhandag/polymer-network/README.md

-# Statistical field theory for the non-linear elasticity of polymer networks with nonlocal inter-segment interactions
+# Statistical Field Theory for the Non-linear Elasticity of Polymer Networks with Nonlocal Inter-segment Interactions